RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

 Client authentication is enforced and the certificates for the participating clusters are used automatically.

-### Configuring TLS for CRDB and client communication
+### Configuring TLS for Active-Active and client communication

-To enable TLS for CRDB and client communication for a CRDB:
+To enable TLS for Active-Active and client communication for an Active-Active database:

 1. In **databases**, click ![icon_add](/images/rs/icon_add.png#no-click "Add")
-    to create a new CRDB.
+    to create a new Active-Active database.
 1. In **configuration**, at the bottom of the page click **edit**.
 1. Enable **TLS**.

     ![crdb-tls-config-enable](/images/rs/crdb-tls-config-enable.png "crdb-tls-config-enable")

-1. After you create the CRDB on all participating clusters, on the participating clusters for which you want to require TLS for all communications, edit the CRDB instance and select **Require TLS for all communications**.
+1. After you create the Active-Active database on all participating clusters, on the participating clusters for which you want to require TLS for all communications, edit the Active-Active database instance and select **Require TLS for all communications**.

     ![crdb-tls-all](/images/rs/crdb-tls-all.png "crdb-tls-all")